42bytes-team/wfm-items/README.md

 3. Add additional definition, like `Prime` | `Corrupted` | `Huras`, `Rare`, etc.

 For example Rare Rifle Mod should have `[Mod, Rifle, Rare]` tags.

-## Contribute a new Language

-Currently i can only ~reliably support only `en` and `ru` localizations.

-> If you want to add another language, be sure that you will be able to finish your work.
-> There is 2600+ items in WFM database, this could be a tough task.

-It's preferable to contribute translations for all items at once.

-Use one of [this](https://www.w3schools.com/tags/ref_language_codes.asp) lang codes, to add a new translation.